kosl/ihipp-examples/docs/week1.md

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/W1_nodes_interconnect.png)

 The figure on the left shows the nodes architecture that was typical in the past, while the figure on the right shows the present standard: also accelerators can be attached to memory from the other side.
 The distributed computing in such a sense means that the nodes are interconnected with some kind of topology.
 The many nodes message exchange, with message passing interface (MPI), is done through a high speed and low latency network, meaning usually Infiniband or some kind of similar technology, like Tofu Interconnect or RES, which are actually dependent on the vendor, is used.
 Infiniband is quite common and a de facto standard among many vendors.
 That means you can build a cluster with different vendors, which will still work for you, what was actually the initial idea to use commodity hardware and interconnect it by a high speed network.
 This is the basic idea of a supercomputer: a single fast machine that shares memory and processors, which can act well with any code.
 A typical test, still used to measure the performanceo of such machines, is the LINPACK test.
 Usually, the result is given in TFlops or teraFLops.
 1 TFlops means the capability of a trillion floating-point operations per second.
-Currently, the TOP10 supercomputers in the world exceed 30 thousand TFlops mark with the fastest at about 442 thousand TFlops.
+Currently, the TOP10 supercomputers in the world exceed the 30 thousand TFlops mark with the fastest at about 442 thousand TFlops.

 So, for the development of parallel codes, you need to have quite a good overview of the architecture that you are using.
 Usually, many computing centers provide different machines, depending on the type of users.
 General purpose codes are usually not best suited for parallel computing.
 You need to understand the bottlenecks or which parts of the code consume most of the time.
 These parts must be optimized and that is the usual approach for the parallelization of the code.